About SHSU's Study Abroad Programs

 CLICK HERE FOR HELPFUL TIPS FROM RETURNING STUDY ABROAD STUDENTS.

-Another Helpful Resource for Students & Parents on "The Study Abroad Decision:" An in-depth resource exploring the reasons to study abroad, the best ways to to plan and experience your trip and the trends and economics behind today’s most popular abroad programs.
+Another Helpful Resource for Students & Parents is "The Study Abroad Decision:" An in-depth resource exploring the reasons to study abroad, the best ways to to plan and experience your trip and the trends and economics behind today’s most popular abroad programs.

 Steps to Studying Abroad